dgchachlakis/MMSE-based-autocorrelation-sampling-for-coprime-arrays/README.md

 ---
 **Example 2 -- Deterministic DoA sources**

 Here, we show a similar example.
-This time, we consider a fixed and deterministic set of DoAs across all realizaitons of noise.
+This time, we consider a fixed and deterministic set of DoAs across all realizations of noise.

 ```python
 import numpy as np